 As with Special Ed teachers and case carriers, having a rapport with the counselors can assist with collecting data to guide your teaching and interactions with your students.

 First, research who has the 5 types of data that you need and reach out to them.
-Below I’ve included a simple worksheet for gathering this information.
+Click HERE for a simple worksheet for gathering this information.
 Knowing now who the gatekeepers of data are will make it easier to request it in the future.